project-SIMPLE/eu.project-simple.gama/README.md

 Finally, the plugin includes several templates illustrating how to use the plugin (Demo) or how to send or receive geometries from GAMA to Unity or from Unity to GAMA.

+A description of the use of the project with a tutorial can be found [here](https://github.com/project-SIMPLE/documentation/wiki).

 # Installation

 ## From GAMA